READ TIME – 3 MINUTES

 When it comes to presentation, confidence is crucial.
 England demonstrated their impressive confidence in the opening moments of the momentous Rugby World Cup semi-final, challenging the All Blacks haka with a tremendous display of their own.

-But just like in rugby, it’s always a team game – in sales, in business and whenever you’re working towards a common goal.
+But just like in rugby, it’s always a team work game – in sales, in business and whenever you’re working towards a common goal.
 When pitching to a client or putting together a proposal, it’s important to listen to others, have humility and understand how you fit into the bigger picture.

 The good news is that presentation skills, including being able to display confidence at key moments, can be learned – take a look at training solutions with AvA-V.